vanillafrosty/blocktrain/README.md

 ![screenshot](https://i.imgur.com/Vrb97ix.png)

 ## Machine learning demo
-There is a demonstration of machine learning using a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
-Such an algorithm is heavily influenced by the theory of Darwinian evolution, or more specifically, the theory of natural selection.
+There is a demonstration of machine learning using a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) (press 'A' before playing to see the demo).

+Such an algorithm is heavily influenced by the theory of Darwinian evolution.
 Genetic mutations produce favorable advantages to certain individuals in a population, increasing their chances of surviving and producing offspring, which then inherit the advantageous mutation.
 Eventually, throughout many generations, individuals in a population are much more fit to live (or, in this case, to play Tetris).